Area churches hosting Christmas-themed services - Shelby County Reporter

 –First Presbyterian Church is hosting a Christmas Eve candlelight service and communion on Dec.
 24 at 6:30 p.m.

 –First United Methodist Church of Alabaster will host several events including Jingle Jam Family Service on Sunday, Dec.
 20 at 3 p.m.; outdoor worship Dec.
 24 at 200 Depot Street at 5 p.m.; and traditional Christmas Eve service in the sanctuary at 7 p.m.
+RSVP required.
+Sign up at Signupgenius.com/go/10c0e4fa5a629abf49-chapel.

 –Episcopal Church of the Holy Spirit will host its Christmas Eve Communion service virtually on Dec.
 24 at 5 p.m.